ryanpcmcquen/worstStyleGuideEver.js/README.md

 28. Use short variable names in different contexts.

-29. Query the dom via class and attribute selectors for the same element, this will query the dom more.
+29. Always use different selectors to query the same element.

 30. Keep your commit comments as short as possible.
-Just writing "Update" is the best practice.
+"Update" is ideal.